At last night's Golden Globe Awards, Tina Fey had the BEST beauty line of the night:

 For once, I'm not really feeling it with Sienna.
 Maybe it's partly this weird pose she's doing.
 But mostly, I think it's the hair.
 As you know, I used to salivate over her hair.
 Now—it's not that I don't like the new bob, because I've seen photos of it looking quite cute.
 And it's not that I don't appreciate the effortlessness of this texture and the flopped-over part.
 I just feel like it's either gone too blonde, or her body is too tanned... and the ends are so thinned.
 I like my ends crisp and healthy-looking!

 Remember when Emily wore hot pink eyeshadow to the Met Ball?
 I haven't really loved any beauty looks she's done since, including this one.
 Here, the hair is so frizzy and unflattering, and the makeup is so... safe.
 The brown eyeshadow application is reminding me of Kaley Cuoco's (albeit way classier) and I feel like the extra-long falsies at the outer corners of her eyes are making her look a bit sleepy.
-I'm also wondering if, like I said about Lea Michele, Emily is just not meant to have thick brows.
+I'm also wondering if Emily is just not meant to have thick brows.
 I preferred them back in 2013, when they were tidier, letting the makeup stand out.
 See?
 I really am re-thinking this "bold brows for everyone!" stance.

 Nobody liked Keira's maternity dress, but at least her face makes up for it.
 She's absolutely glowing here, thanks to pregnancy hormones and well, the Chanel makeup job by Kate Lee.
 You can almost always tell when it's Kate Lee makeup because it's so very seamless and subtle—yet not washed out or too neutral, either, as tends to happen with natural makeup looks.